OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 * Create one or more Web API methods that use information about the user that is extracted from the token; for example, a method that looks up the user's preferences in your hosted data base.
 (See **Using the SSO token as an identity** below.)
 Depending on your language and framework, libraries might be available that will simplify the code you have to write.
 * Get Microsoft Graph data.
 Your server-side code should do the following:

-    * Optionally, validate the access token (see **Validate the access token** below).
     * Initiate the “on behalf of” flow with a call to the Azure AD v2.0 endpoint that includes the access token, some metadata about the user, and the credentials of the add-in (its ID and secret).
 In this context, the access token is called the bootstrap token.
     * Get data from Microsoft Graph by using the new token.
+    * Optionally, before initiating the flow, validate the access token (see **Validate the access token** below).
-    * Optionally, cache the new access token that is returned from the on-behalf-of flow so that it an be reused in other calls to Microsoft Graph until it expires.
+    * Optionally, after the on-behalf-of flow completes, cache the new access token that is returned from the flow so that it an be reused in other calls to Microsoft Graph until it expires.

  For more details about getting authorized access to the user's Microsoft Graph data, see [Authorize to Microsoft Graph in your Office Add-in](authorize-to-microsoft-graph.md).